Frequently asked questions about food hygiene training

 How long is a basic food hygiene certificate valid for?

-What food hygiene certificate do I need to open a cafe?
+Which food hygiene certificate do I need to open a cafe?

 A level 2 food hygiene certificate is required to satisfy a food handler’s legal obligation for food safety training.
 However, if you are going to be responsible for other staff at your premises, you will need to ensure that you, or any supervisors are trained to level 3.

-What food hygiene certificate do I need to sell cakes from home?
+Which food hygiene certificate do I need to sell cakes from home?

-What food hygiene certificate do I need?
+What type of food hygiene certificate do I need?

 When do I need to renew my food hygiene certificate?